 If you are visiting in early February, the Viña del Mar International Song Festival is one of the biggest events in the region’s calendar.
 The oldest and largest music festival in Latin America sees western pop stars appearing alongside a bevy of Latin artists.

-The Vinyards of Casablanca
+The Vineyards of Casablanca

-The picturesque valley of Casablanca is home to one of Chile’s most exciting and fastest-growing wine region.
+The picturesque valley of Casablanca is home to one of Chile’s most exciting and fastest-growing wine regions.
 Only forty kilometers from Valparaíso, this is an easy day trip whether you drive yourself or take one of the many buses that leave regularly.

 Take a day trip to this fishing village and former whaling station.
 Just forty minutes from Valparaíso, this beautiful beach feels a million miles from the bustling port and is a good place to relax and spend a night or two if you are overlanding.